micmejia/bible-dump/NKJV/Acts/Acts 12.md

 But motioning to them with his hand to keep silent, he declared to them how the Lord had brought him out of the prison.
 And he said, "Go, tell these things to James and to the brethren."
 And he departed and went to another place.

 ###### 18
-Then, as soon as it was day, there was no small [^d]stir among the soldiers about what had become of Peter.
+Then, as soon as it was day, there was no small stir among the soldiers about what had become of Peter.

 ###### 19
 But when Herod had searched for him and not found him, he examined the guards and commanded that _they_ should be put to death.
 And he went down from Judea to Caesarea, and stayed _there._ ## Herod's Violent Death

 ###### 20
-Now Herod had been very angry with the people of Tyre and Sidon; but they came to him with one accord, and having made Blastus [^e]the king's personal aide their friend, they asked for peace, because their country was [^f]supplied with food by the king's _country._
+Now Herod had been very angry with the people of Tyre and Sidon; but they came to him with one accord, and having made Blastus the king's personal aide their friend, they asked for peace, because their country was supplied with food by the king's _country._

 ###### 21
 So on a set day Herod, arrayed in royal apparel, sat on his throne and gave an oration to them.